kristinmlee/census_data/censusData.md

     ## AIC: 59196
     ##
     ## Number of Fisher Scoring iterations: 18
+Based on these summaries, we can see which variables impact income level by looking at the p-value of their Z scores (Pr(>|z|)).
+Our continuous variables, age, number of weeks worked in the year, and number of persons worked for employer significantly affect income_level.
+For nominal variables (factors), we have p-values for all levels which are informative of the difference of the mean output for a given factor level.
+You can see some variables significantly affect income_level but there is no difference between certain sets of variable levels.
+For example, for race, prediction of income_level is impacted whether you are white or non-white, but there is no significant difference in the mean income_level between Asian or Pacific Islander, black, or other.
+Lastly, in model 1, we see NAs in the last two occupation recode.
+I am not sure why this is and would need to explore further.
+I initially thought this was because there were fewer observations with these values, but level 20 has fewer entries than level 45.
+It may have something to do with having too many levels and likely should be removed from the model.

 ### Step 4: Choose the model that appears to have the highest performance based on a comparison between reality (the 42nd variable) and the model’s prediction.